Skip to Content

 improving soil drainage

-• Install French drains with drainage pipes to redirect excess water away from flower beds
+• Install French Drains with drainage pipes to redirect excess water

-• Break up compacted areas using soil aeration techniques like core aeration or deep tilling
+• Use soil aeration techniques like core aeration to break up compacted areas

-• Focus on amending clay soil by mixing in coarse sand and organic matter to improve soil structure
+• Focus on amending clay soil with coarse sand and organic matter

 Using Compost and Mulch